HartzFrequency/Unified-Travelling-and-Transport-System/README.md

 - Route planning: Users can plan their travel routes by selecting their starting and destination points.
 - Real-time tracking: Users can track their current location and the location of their ride in real-time.
 - Fare estimation: Users can get an estimate of the fare for their ride before booking it.
-- Payment options: Users can pay for their rides using various payment options, including credit/debit cards and mobile wallets.
+- Payment options: Users can pay for their rides using various payment options, including credit/debit cards, and mobile wallets.
 - Multi-modal transport: The platform supports different modes of transport, including buses, trains, taxis, and private cars.

 ## Installation